2024-2025 Stanford MBA Essay Tips and Example Essays

 In addition to the two main essays, Stanford also has four optional short essays.
 These essays give you additional space to show off different elements of your profile and highlight areas you might not have been able to include in your What Matters Most and Why Stanford essays.

-Question: Think about times you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
+Question: Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?

 Though these responses are technically optional, we highly suggest using this space to highlight professional or extracurricular achievements that you may not have been able to address in your What Matters Most essay.
 In particular, try to show a variety of achievements that complement your stories in other parts of your application and work to include stories with clear outcomes.

-Optional background question: We know that each person is more than a list of facts or pre-defined categories.
-With this question we provide you with an optional opportunity to elaborate on how your background or life experiences have helped shape your recent actions or choices.
-(1200 characters, including spaces)
+Additional Context: We know that each person is more than a list of facts or pre-defined categories.
+With this question, we provide you with an optional opportunity to elaborate on how your background or life experiences have helped shape your recent actions or choices.
+(1,200 characters)

 Stanford GSB values applicants who can contribute to its greater community and the educational experience for all.
 This question tests how prepared, willing, and capable you are to draw on what you’ve experienced thus far in life to contribute to a project, class discussion, or community or interpersonal challenge.
 For that reason, it’s important to keep in mind that they are not asking you to show a time when you offered input — instead, they want to see when something about your personal or professional background proved to be the key to winning the day.